Colorado stepmom charged with murder in 11-year-old boy's disappearance

 The stepmother of a missing 11-year-old Colorado boy was charged with his murder Monday and authorities are now looking for the boy's body.

-Gannon Stauch since he was reported missing from his home in Colorado Springs five weeks ago.
+Deputies began looking for Gannon Stauch five weeks ago when he was reported missing from his home in Colorado Springs.
 His stepmother, Letecia Stauch told deputies he ran away from home Jan.
-27. Authorities say Letecia was the last person who saw him.
+27. Authorities say she was the last person who saw him.

 COLORADO DETECTIVES SEARCH FOR 'ENDANGERED' MISSING BOY, 11, WHO DISAPPEARED A WEEK AGO